trbauer/cls/README.md

 # CL Script - *cls* on Unix *cls64.exe* or *cls32.exe* on Windows
 ## An OpenCL Scripting Language for Testing, Profiling, Debugging, and More

 OpenCL programs require considerable boilerplate host-side source code to: load source; compile it; check and print errors; allocate and initialize buffers and images (surfaces) from constants, file, random data, or other source; bind those arguments to a kernel instance, and then dispatch kernels on a command queue.
-In addition, more boilerplate code is required depending on the specific task beit: timing, debugging (printing intermediate data), saving or printing output, or refereeing output with reference values.
+In addition, more boilerplate code is required depending on the specific task be it: timing, debugging (printing intermediate data), saving or printing output, or refereeing output with reference values.
 CL Script realizes many of these common tasks in a terse syntax.
 Many typical uses result in "one-liners" that can be passed via command line (c.f. the `-e` option).
 More complex scripts can be passed via a file containing a sequence of commands on separate lines.

 ## Applications
 Some practical applications for CL Script include the following and are illustrated in more detail in further sections.